Lee Jae Myung: Japan

+On 13 January 2026, he met Japanese Prime Minister Sanae Takaichi for a bilateral summit in Nara, Japan.
+Lee stated at the beginning of the summit "I believe cooperation between Korea and Japan is now more important than ever".

 Southeast Asia

+Lee arrived in Hanoi for his April 2026 state visit to Vietnam.

 On 10 September 2025, Lee ordered the suspension of a development loan for bridge construction in the Philippines after reports showed it had been revived under political pressure despite earlier rejection over corruption risks.
 In response, the Philippine Department of Finance said that no such loan with South Korea existed.

+Vietnam

-Lee endorses a stronger South Korea–Vietnam relations, receiving the General Secretary of the Communist Party of Vietnam Tô Lâm as his first state guest during the presidency in 2025.
-Alongside pushing for further economic, political and defense cooperations between the two countries, Lee projects to ease and enhance conditions to attract more Vietnamese migrant workers, especially with the Lai Đại Hàn group.
-Lee is critical of South Korean war crimes during the Vietnam War, even comparing them to the Japanese atrocities in Korea.
+Lee endorses stronger South Korea–Vietnam relations, receiving in 2025 the General Secretary of the Communist Party of Vietnam Tô Lâm as the first state guest of his presidency, as well as becoming Vietnam's first state guest after the country's 2026 party congress and general election.
+Alongside pushing for further economic, political and defense cooperation between the two countries, Lee projects to ease and enhance conditions to attract more Vietnamese migrant workers, especially within the Lai Đại Hàn group.
+Lee is critical of South Korean war crimes during the Vietnam War, even comparing them to Japanese atrocities in Korea.
 Lee has reportedly planned to publicly address the issue with Vietnam, however, the Vietnamese side privately turned down Lee's intention, citing its greater emphasis on future collaborations instead of talking about the painful past.
-On the other hand, Lee also seeks for further Vietnamese participation to the peace progress in the Korean Peninsular, probably refer to Vietnam's good relations with North Korea and its status being the host for the Second Trump-Kim Summit.
+On the other hand, Lee also seeks further Vietnamese participation in the peace process on the Korean Peninsula, probably addressing Vietnam's good relations with North Korea and its status as the host of the Second Trump-Kim Summit in Hanoi.